Theobragstad/Hangman/README.md

 # hangman
-Simple hangman game (challenged myself to make a game in one hour or less)
+Simple hangman game that I challenged myself to make in one hour or less

+Compile (hangman.cpp and words.txt must be in the same directory): g++ -std=c++11 hangman.cpp
+Run: ./a.out

+Ideas for future improvements:
+-multiple difficulty levels (number of guesses/hints, word difficulties)